NTT Data Payment Services

-Atom Technologies Limited is a payment services provider company, headquartered in Mumbai, India.
+NTT DATA Payment Services India (formerly known as Atom Technologies Limited) is a payment services provider company headquartered in Mumbai, India.

+History

 Atom was started in 2006 as a subsidiary of the Financial Technologies Group, founded by Jignesh Shah.

-The company has historically focused upon the distribution of payment and banking services through the use of mobile technology.
-Atom Technologies has provided products and services for mobile payments, interactive voice response (IVR) based payments, and mobile-based service distribution framework.
+The company has historically focused on the distribution of payment and banking services through the use of mobile technology.
+Atom Technologies has provided products and services for mobile payments, interactive voice response (IVR)-based payments, and mobile-based service distribution frameworks.